serengil/tensorflow-101/README.md

 5- [Face Recognition with Google FaceNet Model](python/facenet.ipynb) ([Tutorial](https://sefiks.com/2018/09/03/face-recognition-with-facenet-in-keras/))

+This is an alternative to Oxford VGG model.
+Even though FaceNet has more complex structure, it runs slower and less successful than VGG-Face.

 6- [Making Arts with Deep Learning: Artistic Style Transfer](python/style-transfer.ipynb) ( [Tutorial](https://sefiks.com/2018/07/20/artistic-style-transfer-with-deep-learning/) )

+What if Vincent van Gogh had painted Istanbul Bosporus?
+Today we can answer this question.
+A deep learning technique named artistic style transfer enables to transform ordinary images to masterpieces.

 <p align="center"><img src="https://i2.wp.com/sefiks.com/wp-content/uploads/2019/01/gsu_vincent.png" width="70%" height="70%"></p>

 7- [Autoencoder and clustering](python/Autoencoder.ipynb) ( [Tutorial](https://sefiks.com/2018/03/21/autoencoder-neural-networks-for-unsupervised-learning/) )

+We can use neural networks to represent data.
+If you design a neural networks model symmetric about the centroid and you can restore a base data with an acceptable loss, then output of the centroid layer can represent the base data.
+Representations can contribute any field of deep learning such as face recognition or style transfer.

 <p align="center"><img src="https://i0.wp.com/sefiks.com/wp-content/uploads/2018/03/autoencoder-and-autodecoder.png" width="70%" height="70%"></p>

 8- [Convolutional Autoencoder and clustering](python/ConvolutionalAutoencoder.ipynb) ( [Tutorial](https://sefiks.com/2018/03/23/convolutional-autoencoder-clustering-images-with-neural-networks/) )

+We can adapt same representation approach to convolutional neural networks, too.

 # Section 1 - Installing TensorFlow